 Reading, critical thinking, expository writing, and study strategies.
+ENG 1003 cannot be credited toward a degree.
 Required for students with no college credit in composition when the English ACT is 16 or below.

 ENG 1113 College Composition A

 Writing and revising expository papers and documented reports.
 Students read and analyze selected essays and articles.
 Prerequisite: English ACT of 17 or above; or grade of C or better in ENG 1003.